dberga/iquaflow-qmr-loss/README.md

 - Note: Use any our shell scripts to train MSRN with QMR+[rer](train_new_rer.sh),[snr](train_new_snr.sh),[blur](train_new_sigma.sh),[sharpness](train_new_sharpness.sh),[gsr](train_new_scale.sh) to run the use case (train and validate the network).
 Also you can train and validate with the original [vanilla MSRN](train_new_vanilla_hd.sh).

-- The rest of code is distributed in distinct repos [IQUAFLOW framework](https://github.com/satellogic/iquaflow), [QMRNet EO Dataset Evaluation Use Case](https://github.com/dberga/iquaflow-qmr-eo) and [QMRNet's Super-Resolution Use case](https://github.com/dberga/iquaflow-qmr-sisr).
+- The rest of code is distributed in distinct repos [IQUAFLOW framework](https://github.com/satellogic/iquaflow), [QMRNet EO Dataset Evaluation Use Case](https://github.com/dberga/iquaflow-qmr-eo), [QMRNet's Super-Resolution Use case](https://github.com/dberga/iquaflow-qmr-sisr) and [QMRNet standalone code](https://github.com/satellogic/iquaflow/tree/main/iquaflow/quality_metrics).

 # MSRN optimization